Place branding

 In essence, place branding is "a strategy for projecting images and managing perceptions about places".
-As such, it purposes to induce affective responses from consumers, thereby forming meaningful relationship between person and place.
+As such, it purposes to induce affective responses from consumers, thereby forming a meaningful relationship between person and place.

 Origins

-Most often associated with capitalistic function, branding has traditionally been understood as a strategy used upon promoting goods and services to evoke emotional response from consumers.
+Most often associated with capitalistic function, branding has traditionally been understood as a strategy used when promoting goods and services to evoke an emotional response from consumers.
 Accordingly, place branding follows the notion that places (e.g. cities and urban spaces) can be "shaped and managed just like any other brand."

 The practice of place branding is understood to have emerged in the mid-19th century.
-The United States, in particular, began such strategies in order to attract rural populations to urban centers for labor.
-Later, the practice would be used for tourism purpose, especially in Europe, with famous posters of places.
+The United States, in particular, began such strategies to attract rural populations to urban centers for labor.
+Later, the practice would be used for tourism purposes, especially in Europe, with famous posters of places.
 However, the practice would not become commonplace among cities and countries until recent years.
 This emphasis is considered to represent a broader phenomenon that emerged around the 1970s known as urban regeneration, whereby systems of production within developed countries became "vertically disintegrated," giving way to post-industrial societies, typified by "entrepreneurial" forms of governance.
 Such interest seems to have come out of recognition that "places of all kinds can benefit from implementing coherent strategies with regard to managing their resources, reputation and image."